EBI-LRG/lrg-website/about.md

 This website lists existing LRG sequences and has a FTP site for downloading LRGs.
-If you would like to give us feedback, please email us at **feedback@lrg-sequence.org**.
+If you would like to give us feedback, please email us at <a href="mailto:feedback@lrg-sequence.org">feedback@lrg-sequence.org</a>.
-To create an LRG for your region of interest, please contact us at **request@lrg-sequence.org**.
+To create an LRG for your region of interest, please contact us at <a href="mailto:request@lrg-sequence.org">request@lrg-sequence.org</a>.